 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Artemis Osopure dog food looks like an above-average dry product.
+Judging by its ingredients alone, Artemis Osopure Grain Free Limited Ingredient Formula Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effects of the garbanzo beans, peas and flaxseed, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, peas, lentils, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Artemis Osopure dog food is a plant-based grain-free kibble using a below average amount of salmon or duck meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Artemis Osopure Grain Free Limited Ingredient Formula is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.